-On Wednesday, March 27, 2024, up to 9:15:00 A.M., M.D.T., electronic bids will be received by means of the PARITY® electronic bid submission system.
+On Wednesday, April 24, 2024 (up to 9:15:00 A.M., M.D.T.) electronic bids will be received by means of the PARITY[®] electronic bid submission system.
 See the "OFFICIAL NOTICE OF BOND SALE-Procedures Regarding Electronic Bid-ding."

-The 2024A Bonds, as defined herein, will be awarded to the successful bidder(s) and issued pursuant to a resolution of Spanish Fork City, Utah adopted on December 12, 2023.
+The 2024 Bonds will be awarded to the successful bidder(s) and issued pursuant to the resolutions of Spanish Fork City; Utah previously adopted on February 6, 2024, and March 19, 2024.

-Spanish Fork City, Utah has deemed this PRELIMINARY OFFICIAL STATEMENT final as of the date hereof, for purposes of paragraph (b)(1) of Rule 15c2-12 of the Securities and Exchange Commission, subject to completion with certain information to be established at the time of sale of the 2024A Bonds as permitted by the Rule.
+Spanish Fork City, Utah has deemed this PRELIMINARY OFFICIAL STATEMENT final as of the date hereof, for purposes of paragraph (b)(1) of Rule 15c2-12 of the Securities and Exchange Commission, subject to completion with certain information to be established at the time of sale of the 2024 Bonds as permitted by the Rule.

-For copies of the OFFICIAL NOTICE OF BOND SALE, the PRELIMINARY OFFICIAL STATEMENT and other related information with respect to the 2024A Bonds, contact the Municipal Advisor:
+For additional information with respect to the 2024 Bonds, contact the Municipal Advisor:

-One S Main St 18th Fl Salt Lake City UT 84133-1109 801.844.7373 jeanette.harris@zionsbancorp.com
+One S Main St 18th Fl Salt Lake City UT 84133-1109 801.844.7373 | f 801.844.4484 jeanette.harris@zionsbancorp.com

-This PRELIMINARY OFFICIAL STATEMENT is dated March 15, 2024 and the information contained herein speaks only as of that date.
+This PRELIMINARY OFFICIAL STATEMENT is dated April 11, 2024, and the information contained herein speaks only as of that date.

-PRELIMINARY OFFICIAL STATEMENT DATED MARCH 15, 2024
+PRELIMINARY OFFICIAL STATEMENT DATED APRIL 11, 2024

-NEW ISSUE Book-Entry Only Rating: S&P "AA-" (stable outlook) See "MISCELLANEOUS-Bond Rating" herein.
+NEW ISSUE Book-Entry Only Ratings: S&P "AA" See "MISCELLANEOUS-Bond Ratings" herein.

-In the opinion of Gilmore & Bell, P.C., Bond Counsel to Spanish Fork, Utah under existing law and assuming continued compliance with certain requirements of the Internal Revenue Code of 1986, as amended, the interest on the 2024A Bonds (including any original issue discount properly allocable to an owner thereof) is excludable from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax.
-Bond Counsel is also of the opinion that the interest on the 2024A Bonds is exempt from State of Utah individual income taxes.
-Bond Counsel notes that interest on the 2024A Bonds may be included in adjusted financial statement income of applicable corporations for purposes of determining the applicability and amount of the federal corporate alternative minimum tax.
+In the opinion of Gilmore & Bell, P.C., Bond Counsel to Spanish Fork City, Utah under existing law and assuming continued compliance with certain requirements of the Internal Revenue Code of 1986, as amended, the interest on the 2024 Bonds (including any original issue discount properly allocable to an owner thereof) is excludable from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax.
+Bond Counsel is also of the opinion that the interest on the 2024 Bonds is exempt from State of Utah individual income taxes.
+Bond Counsel notes that interest on the 2024 Bonds may be included in adjusted financial statement income of applicable corporations for purposes of determining the applicability and amount of the federal corporate alternative minimum tax.
 See "TAX MATTERS" herein.